personium/setup-vagrant/README.md

 \* Sometimes tomcat will failed to start because it takes more than 60 seconds.
 But tomcat is usually running, so please ignore the failure and go to the next step.
 \* If your network is behind a proxy server, please configure the proxy settings for vagrant and Ansible before running `vagrant up`.
 [How to Setting in proxy environment](How_to_Setting_in_proxy_environment.md "")
+**Make sure that port 443/tcp is not used on the PC and execute it.**

     ```bash
     $ cd ./setup-vagrant